intabulas/docker-go-node-glide/README.md

+SINCE I NO LONGER USE GLIDE THIS REPO IS MIGRATING TO https://hub.docker.com/r/intabulas/go-node-bedrock I WILL KEEP THIS IN SYNC FOR A WHILE

 # A Docker file with Go, Dep, Vgo and Node (with npm and yarn)

 This is a base image that has the things I need to do backend and frontend development in golang and node.
 It also includes dep for golang dependency management.